tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 016.md

 - We head over to see the state of the ship on fire, and whatever started the fire wasn't enough to take it down.
 The sails and rope were burned which was enough to damage the ship, but not enough to sink it.
 The fire brigade seems to have put out the fire.
 - The boat that was attacked was called "The Last Cut".
 - Drovak makes his way over to chat up some Drow/Sailor people for information on who attacked them.
 We don't get much information, Drovak tries to look around for anyone in the crowd that seemed suspicious, but he found nothing significant.
+- We walk through some markets while Ty'riok disguised as one of the dead people that attacked the boat, trying to see if anyone noticed them, and listening for some rumors.
+- Someone slips a note into Ty'riok's pocket that says "IMPOSTER.
+The square, 2 days, noon."
 -